 Key elements of a perfect abandoned cart email:

-- contact info: No matter how good your product is, your customers may still have questions about it.
-To increase sales, it’s important to make sure your website visitor has answers to all questions about the product, so having contact options in your email is a must.
+- Contact info: No matter how good your product is, your customers may still have questions about it.
+To increase sales, it’s important to make sure your website visitor has answers to all questions about the products.

 With a simple and stylish email design, ASOS grabs readers’ attention, keeps a message short and sweet, and uses potential customers’ emotions to take them back to the site.